mjpernot/mongo-db-admin/README.md

 ```

 If inserting the results into a different Mongo database then create another mongo configuration file and use this file with the -m option.
+  * NOTE: Ensure direct_connect is set to False to ensure the insert connection connects to the replica set.

 Create Mongodb configuration file.
 Make the appropriate change to the environment.
   * Make the appropriate changes to connect to a Mongo database.